 At Haileybury Almaty pupils take the International English Language Testing System (IELTS).
 This qualification is accepted by major universities around the world as evidence that a pupil has a sufficient level of English to cope with university courses.
 All citizens of Kazakhstan will also study the Kazakh language.

-A-Levels have the advantage of being very flexible and allow you to specialise.
+A Levels have the advantage of being very flexible and allow you to specialise.
 You may take all science subjects or all arts subjects or a mixture.
 Choices made now will certainly narrow the range of university courses for which you can apply in two years' time; however, most doors can be kept open and your university course may differ significantly from the subjects you take at Sixth Form.
-A-Level requirements for UK university disciplines are available through the UCAS website.
+A Level requirements for UK university disciplines are available through the UCAS website.

 Haileybury Almaty Sixth Form has excellent teacherpupil ratios and will guarantee you the individual support and guidance you need.
-The staff at Haileybury Almaty are highly qualified with extensive experience with A-Levels.
+Haileybury Almaty's highly qualified academic staff are vastly experienced with A Levels.

-The extra-curricular programme will be an integral part of Sixth Form studies and you should consider taking a full part in the life of the school.
+The extra-curricular programme will be an integral part of Sixth Form studies and pupils you should consider taking a full part in the life of the school.
 University Tutors are looking for creativity, flexibility, adaptability and resilience as well as academic ability.
 The Sixth Form at Haileybury Almaty strives to foster these qualities.